-Shape and cut are often used synonymously, but while shape describes a diamond's form, such as round or oval, cut is a grade that refers to a diamond's light return, or, as we generally think of it, sparkle.
+- Shape and cut are often used interchangeably, but while shape describes a diamond's form, such as round or oval, cut is a grade that refers to a diamond's light return, or, as we generally think of it, sparkle.

-The type of metal in which a diamond is set can complement its colour.
-Consider setting diamonds graded I or J in yellow gold.
+- The type of metal in which a diamond is set can complement its colour.
+Consider setting diamonds graded I, J, or K in yellow gold.
 White gold or platinum best complement diamonds with a colour grade of D through H.